-Minerva employs a robust governance and risk management framework in our oversight and monitoring processes with respect to the funds, the various third-party providers (e.g., investment managers, administrators etc) and also the internal teams within Minerva.
+Minerva employs a robust due diligence, governance, and risk management framework in our oversight and monitoring processes with respect to the funds, the various third-party providers (e.g., investment managers, administrators etc) and also the internal teams within Minerva.
 We undertake regular reviews to identify any potential issues in the administration, investment and product processes.

-Our AFM/ACD team aims to ensure that the funds operate efficiently and accurately.
-This includes oversight and challenge of activities contracted to third parties, such as depositary, registrar and fund administrator.
+Our AFM/ACD team aims to ensure that the funds operate efficiently and accurately as well as in line with their stated objectives and risk profile.
+This includes oversight and challenge of activities contracted to third parties, such as the investment manager, registrar and fund administrator.
+We also regularly engage with the Depositary, who is independent from our business, and which is responsible for the safekeeping of the assets of the funds.
 We monitor whether key aspects have been met for each supplier.
 This oversight of suppliers provides a key area of governance for us to ensure that our customers and the funds receive value and experience positive outcomes.